sok97/Go_MuteCut/README.md

 ```bash
 go run main.go
 ```
-Follow the on-screen prompts to select input file, mode (Cut/Mute), and time ranges.
+Follow the on-screen prompts to select input file (or URL), mode (Cut/Mute/MP3), and time ranges.

 ### Cut Only
 Trim a video from 00:01:30 to 00:02:00: